johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> Representing messianic community with maize, which forms the daily diet of millions of African people, reminds us that we are called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).
+> Maize represents the "daily bread" of millions of African people.
+The messianic community is called, like the Messiah, to become a kind of "life-giving bread" to the peoples of the world—see John 6 & 20:21.

 ---

 The Maize Plant Discipleship Syllabus is structured to symbolically reflect the metaphor of a maize plant.

-![Maize plant metaphor][mpm]

-As illustrated, in [Maize plant metaphor](#mpm), there are three main components to the metaphor.
+There are three main components to the metaphor.

 1. [Soil and roots]